minuscorp/swift-typed-throws/SE-XXX Typed throws.md

 func loadBytes(from fileName: String) async throws(FileSystemError) -> [UInt8]
 ```

 Internally, it is using some file system library that throws a `FileSystemError`, which it then republishes directly.
-However, the fact that the error was specified to always be a `FileSystemError` will hamper further evolution of this API: for example, it might be reasonable for this API to start supporting loading bytes from other sources (say, a network connection or database) when the file name matches some other schema.
+However, the fact that the error was specified to always be a `FileSystemError` may hamper further evolution of this API: for example, it might be reasonable for this API to start supporting loading bytes from other sources (say, a network connection or database) when the file name matches some other schema.
 However, errors from those other libraries will not be `FileSystemError` instances, which poses a problem for `loadBytes(from:)`: it either needs to translate the errors from other libraries into `FileSystemError` (if that's even possible), or it needs to break its API contract by adopting a more general error type (or untyped `throws`).

-The `loadBytes(from:)` function is not a good candidate for typed throws.
-Indeed, even with the addition of typed throws to Swift, untyped `throws` is the better default for most Swift code, which is passing through errors for presentation rather than trying to exhaustively handle them.
+The `loadBytes(from:)` function is probably not a good candidate for typed throws.
+Indeed, even with the addition of typed throws to Swift, untyped `throws` is the better default for most Swift code, which is passing through errors from lower-level libraries for presentation rather than trying to exhaustively handle them.
 Typed throws is potentially applicable in the following circumstances:

 1. In dependency-free code that will only ever produce errors itself.
 2. In code that stays within a module or package where you always want to handle the error, so it's a purely an implementation detail.